One

 As a second stage to our parking consultation, residents on these roads within Hollingdean will be receiving a letter explaining these circumstances, and asking for their opinion on whether they would like their road to be included in the final design consultation.

-This stage of the consultation starts on the 28th October and is only available to residents living on roads within Hollingdean not listed in our previous update (below).
-Share your thoughts with the council on the link below (from the 28th, and before the 20th November):
+This stage of the consultation starts on the 28th of October and is only available to residents living on roads within Hollingdean not listed in our previous update (below).
+Share your thoughts with the council on the link below (from the 28th, and before the 20th of November):

 https://consultations.brighton-hove.gov.uk/parking/hollingdean-parking/

-Further into the future, we expect that the design consultation stage will occur in the Spring of next year, with the finalised zone confirmed implemented in time for the summer.
+Further into the future, we expect that the design consultation stage will occur in the Spring of next year, with the finalised zone confirmed and implemented in time for the summer.

 September 2022: